Timaxrus/sql-data-exploration-and-analytics-project/README.md

 ## � Project Overview

-This repository is a curated collection of SQL scripts that cover a wide range of data analysis tasks, including:
+This repository is a curated collection of SQL scripts that cover a wide range of data analysis tasks

+### Part 1 - Data Exploration (EDA):

 - **Database Exploration** 🔍
 - **Dimensions Exploration** 📏